 Make the script executable;

-You can use the startup script /etc/rc.local to start the above script at boot.
+You add the startup script to /etc/rc.local to make it load on boot.

 Just before the exit 0 at the bottom, insert this line